 To accomplish this mobile software architectural emulation, SPOT uses a set of predefined code blocks that can be configured at runtime to perform power consuming operations.
 SPOT uses an XML configuration file to perform any necessary configuration and create an application that emulates the power consumption of the desired software architecture.
 To generate this XML configuration file, SPOT interprets the model outlined in Section 4.1.
-It uses prebuilt implementations of each power consuming element described in Section 4.1 and integrates them using the specification in the generated XML configuration file.
+Users of SPOT define the model and tweak configuration parameters, and SPOT can then compile the model and parameters into an intermediate XML format which is utilized to configure prebuilt implementations of each power consuming element described in Section 4.1.